yantingxin/ProductViewer/README.md

 + Lazy loading of images: when a user scrolls to the bottom of the current list, we donload the images for next page.

-+ UI: each product cell contains image, name, price, rating, rating count, and in stock status.
-A simple rating control is implemented to display rating in stars, with whole star value only.
++ UI: try to have the similar look and feel as the Walmart app.
+Each product cell contains image, name, price, rating, rating count, and in stock status.
+A simple rating control is implemented to display rating in stars, with whole star value only.\\

++ Corner cases: we filter out the non human readable characters in the item names.

 ### Product details
 It displays the detailed information of the selected product item.